Jumia: History

-On 9 December 2019, Travelstart entered into a distribution and commercial agreement with Jumia Travel, Jumia’s hotel booking platform, to power the latter’s pan-African online travel booking portal.
+On 9 December 2019, Travelstart entered into a distribution and commercial agreement with Jumia Travel, Jumia's hotel booking platform, to power the latter's pan-African online travel booking portal.
 Under the agreement, Travelstart took control of the sales, fulfilment and customer service aspects of Jumia Travel online booking websites in all its operating territories.

-In 2020, Jumia’s total sales value of Fast-Moving Consumer Goods grow by 13 percentage points, from 44% in 2019, according to the Jumia Africa E-commerce Index 2021.
+In 2020, Jumia's total sales value of Fast-Moving Consumer Goods grew by 13 percentage points, from 44% in 2019, according to the Jumia Africa E-commerce Index 2021.

 In 2020, Jumia ranked 7th among the top 10 influential brands in Egypt.
 In 2021, Jumia launched its technology centre in Egypt to provide its services to the Egyptian market as well as Africa at large.

 COVID-19 accelerated the growth of e-commerce and digital entrepreneurship in Africa and more women embraced digital business.
 On the Jumia platform, over a third of businesses in Côte d'Ivoire and over half in Kenya and Nigeria are owned by women according to IFC.

-In November 2022, Jumia announced leadership changes after positing significant financial losses, with the appointment of a new Management Board and Acting CEO, while Jeremy Hodara and Sacha Poignonnec, Co-CEOs, resigned from their roles.
-The Supervisory Board appointed Francis Dufay as Acting CEO and elevated Antoine Maillet-Mezeray to Executive Vice President Finance & Operations.
-In February 2023, the Supervisory Board appointed Dufay as CEO after spending three months as acting CEO.
-The said it was focused on making “radical changes” around better cost management.
+In November 2022, Jumia announced leadership changes after positing significant financial losses, with the appointment of a new management board and acting CEO, while Jeremy Hodara and Sacha Poignonnec, co-CEOs, resigned from their roles.
+The supervisory board appointed Francis Dufay as aActing CEO and elevated Antoine Maillet-Mezeray to executive vice president finance & operations.
+In February 2023, the supervisory board appointed Dufay as CEO after spending three months as acting CEO.
+The said it was focused on making "radical changes" around better cost management.

 In December 2023, Jumia announced plans to discontinue food delivery across seven markets, shifts focus to expanding physical goods business.
 In October 2024, Jumia made the strategic decision to exit South Africa and Tunisia, choosing to focus on Nigeria and other key markets.
 This move was likely driven by the company's desire to consolidate its resources and strengthen its position in its home market, Nigeria.
+In February 2026, Jumia exited the Algerian market, a country that had made up around 2% of its gross merchandise value(GMV).